awsdocs/amazon-sqs-developer-guide/doc_source/sqs-resources-required-process-messages.md

-# Resources Required to Process Amazon SQS Messages<a name="sqs-resources-required-process-messages"></a>
+# Resources required to process Amazon SQS messages<a name="sqs-resources-required-process-messages"></a>

 To help you estimate the resources you need to process queued messages, Amazon SQS can determine the approximate number of delayed, visible, and not visible messages in a queue\.
-For more information about visibility, see [Amazon SQS Visibility Timeout](sqs-visibility-timeout.md)\.
+For more information about visibility, see [Amazon SQS visibility timeout](sqs-visibility-timeout.md)\.

 **Note**
 For standard queues, the result is approximate because of the distributed architecture of Amazon SQS\.
 In most cases, the count should be close to the actual number of messages in the queue\.